ausyau/word-game-server/README.md

 ## LinkedIn Word Game Proxy Server

 Simple Node server that allows us to make a GET request for words from the LinkedIn words API.
 If necessary, parameters can be specified.
+You can find the [game client](https://github.com/ausyau/word-game-client)

 Example: `GET BASE_URL/words`
 #### LinkedIn API Query Parameters